poppy-project/pypot/_sources/quickstart.txt

         time.sleep(0.02)

 Your robot should start dancing for ten seconds.
-Now, that you have seen the very basic things that you can do with PyPot.
+Now, that you have seen the very basic things that you can do with pypot.
 It is time to jump on the :ref:`tutorial <tutorial>` to get a complete overview of the possibility.